dawidbudzynski/roommates_schedule/README.md

 # Roommates schedule

-**An app used for planning and distributing responsibilities among housemates - made in Django 2.0**
+**A web application used for planning and distributing responsibilities among housemates.
+Made with Django 2.0 and MySQL database**

 **Link to the website:**
 **http://dawidb-schedule.online/demo**